hanamant1828-max/LeafDeaseasedetection/replit.md

 ## Overview

-A Flask-based web application that provides plant disease detection capabilities through image analysis.
-The system allows users to upload plant images and receive AI-powered disease identification with treatment recommendations.
-Built with a modern, responsive interface using Bootstrap and designed for easy deployment and maintenance.
+A Flask-based web application demonstrating a plant disease detection system frontend.
+The application provides a complete user interface for uploading plant images with a modern, responsive design using Bootstrap.
+Currently serves as a frontend demonstration with machine learning integration planned for future development.

 ## User Preferences